MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/component-framework-liquid.md

 1. Select **Blank**.

 1. On the right-side property pane, update the webpage name.
-For example, Map Viewer.
+For example, "Map Viewer".

 1. Update partial URL.
-For example, mapviewer.
+For example, "mapviewer".

 1. Expand **Permissions**.